-IHCDA's two Real Estate Production Analysts each cover a region of the state (North and South) and provide frequent outreach and technical assistance.
+IHCDA's two Real Estate Production Analysts each cover a region of the state (North, and, South) and provide frequent outreach and technical assistance.
 Outreach is provided by email, over the phone, and in-person when requested.
-Production Analysts also traditionally attend ribbon cutting, groundbreakings, and other promotional events.
+Production Analysts also attend ribbon cutting, groundbreakings, and other promotional events.

 IHCDA conducts regional outreach meetings every year.
 These meetings are held three to five times a year and are each located in a different area of the state in order to ensure that partners in all areas of the state are able to easily attend.
 The information provided at these meetings is also tailored to address the specific needs of the region in which the meetings is being held.
 Local projects are highlighted as well.
 Production Analysts and other IHCDA staff utilize their existing contacts to invite current and potential partners to these meetings.
 Outreach meetings provide an opportunity for partners to meet their analysts as well as ask questions and provide input on IHCDA policy.
-Due to COVID precautions, these meetings have been held virtually and can continue to be conducted as webinars if necessary.

-IHCDA also sponsors, in partnership with the Indiana Affordable Housing Council, the Indiana Housing Conference.
+IHCDA also sponsors, in partnership with the Indiana Affordable Housing Conference, the Indiana Housing Conference.
 The Indiana Housing Conference is an annual conference for affordable housing professionals in which industry news and best practices are discussed.
 The conference also provides an opportunity for networking between affordable housing professionals from across the state and country.